KonduitAI/deeplearning4j/nd4j/ADRs/0004-Mapping_IR.md

 For defining and implementing transforms, a transform is just a name.
 The IR consumption language needs to implement the desired operations.
-In the protoubuf spec, we call this a MappingRule.
+In the protobuf spec, we call this a MappingRule.

 A definition/mapping rule is an annotated function that gets dynamically picked up at runtime.